Asbestos in Paint

-Asbestos use during the 20th century was prolific, and the natural mineral that we now understand to be highly toxic, found its way into everything from telephones to clothing and even paint.
+Asbestos use during the 20th century was prolific, its extensive and varied uses meant that asbestos found its way into everything from telephones to clothing and even paint.

-In this guide, our experts are going to delve into what asbestos paint is, why there is asbestos in paint, what it was used for, where it can be found, how to spot it, why it is dangerous and what to do if you find it.
+In this guide, EMS are going to delve into what asbestos paint is, why and how there is asbestos in paint, what it was used for, where it can be found, how to spot it, why it is dangerous and what to do if next if you suspect it.

 Asbestos paint was commonly used in the 20th century.
-Asbestos fibres were mixed into the paint to provide additional durability and heat resistance.
-As a result, asbestos paint is very strong, resistant to fire and even provides thermal insulation.
+Asbestos containing materials were mixed into the paint to provide additional durability and heat resistance.
+As a result, asbestos paint is very strong and durable, resistant to fire and even provides thermal insulation.

-It was particularly common during the middle of the century but began to decline in use with time, eventually being outlawed in the UK along with all forms of asbestos in 1999.
+It was particularly common during the middle of the twentieth century but began to decline in use with time, eventually its use was prohibited in the UK along with all forms of asbestos in 1999.

 Asbestos paint in the UK was prized for a number of uses: